On this page

 • you are changing careers and anatomy feels very new to you

-• you mainly want the shortest route because it is cheaper
+• you mainly want the shortest route because it is cheaper or faster

 • you struggle to understand why exercises work